reaudito/NeuroDesk/README.md

 # NeuroDesk

-Neurodesk: A Lightweight Frontend Built on Tauri and Lepos
+Neurodesk: A Lightweight Ollama Client App Built on Tauri and Leptos

 Install Ollama and make Neurodesk your offline AI assistant